tmtxt/tmtxt.github.com/_drafts/2024-09-16-optimize-a-recursive-problem.md

 ## Breadth First Search

-After you finish writing that, the interviewer will definitely ask a follow up question about your optimization when the input folder is a very big one with a lot of nested level.
+After you have finished writing that, the interviewer will definitely ask a follow up question about your optimization when the input folder is a very big one with a lot of nested levels.
 There are many ways to solve this, but the most common way is to convert this to a Breadth First Search solution.

-As long as you can mention that keyword, you are 50% to the success 😆 Here is how to traverse it with Breadth First Search
+> As long as you can mention that keyword, you are 50% to the success 😆

+The idea behind BFS is to visit all nodes in the current level first (closest nodes first) before visiting the next level (further ones later), in constrast to DFS, that is to traverse all the nested child of the current node before visiting the next one.
+BFS can help you avoid the “Maximum call stack exceeded” error in DFS for very large trees.
+The implementation relies on a Queue and sometimes an extra array to store the visited items.

+Here is the quick and dirty BFS solution

 ```
 const buildTree = (entryPoint) => {